Dems confident on methane fee as budget bill moves to Senate

 “This is a tax on American natural gas that makes us less competitive,” said Frank Macchiarola, senior vice president of the American Petroleum Institute, the industry’s top lobbying group.

-“At a time of rising energy costs, it’s a flawed policy to raise costs on energy producers,” he said, adding that he is hopeful the Senate will eliminate the fee.
+“At a time of rising energy costs, it’s a flawed policy to raise costs on energy producers,” he said, adding that he is hopeful the Senate will eliminate the proposal.
+Independent analysts say the methane fee would likely cost producers at least $1 billion a year once it is fully implemented.

-“Sen. Manchin is a supporter of American energy, so it makes sense for him to take a close look” at the methane fee, Macchiarola said.
+“Sen. Manchin is a supporter of American energy, so it makes sense for him to take a close look” at the proposed fee, Macchiarola said.

 Environmental groups call methane reduction the fastest and most cost-effective action to slow the rate of global warming.
 Current rules for methane emissions from U.S. oil and gas wells only apply to sources that were built or modified after 2015, leaving more than 90% of the nation’s nearly 900,000 well sites unregulated.
 Many of those sites are smaller, low-producing wells.